BW1ll/PythonCrashCourse/python_work/Chapter_9/PythonCSchap9.md

 instance1.method1()

-example_string = f'{instance1.parameter1} will print parameter1 in a string'
+example_string = f'{instance1.parameter1} will print parameter1 in a string.'
 instance1.parameter1 = 'changed value of parameter1'
+example_string2 = f'{instance1.parameter1} will print the updated value of parameter1 in a string.'

+print(example_string)
+print(example_string2)
 ```

+output:
+>parameter1 will print parameter1 in a string.
+>
+>changed value of parameter1 will print the updated value of parameter1 in a string.

 ##### Through a Method